noamba/DRX/NOTES.md

 - a normalized database design that does not duplicate task data in the PatientRequest and instead references the tasks.
 - Some decisions regarding medical history and what should be kept in the PatientRequest.

-As this seemed to me out of scope for the exercise, I decided to keep the current implementation and not change the messages and medications fields in the PatientRequest when a task is moved to another department.
+As this seemed to me out of scope for the exercise, and the passing tests checked the `messages` and `medications` fields I decided to keep the current implementation and not change these fields in the PatientRequest when a task is moved to another department.

 ## PatientRequestService and handling closed tasks
 In `PatientRequestService` there is the following comment and code: